Applied Bachelor of Arts: Community Research and Evaluation

 A community research focus of the Applied Bachelor of Arts degree provides students with pathways to applied social service work or potential for transition to graduate studies at UBC Okanagan.
 Students will be granted an Applied Bachelor of Arts: Community Research and Evaluation (ABA-CRE) degree upon completion of the following:

 As a current Okanagan College student, you can request a transfer into the degree from your current program by completing an online form.
 Current OC students do not have to pay an application fee to transfer programs into the ABA.
 Note that the admission requirements (see below) for the degree, which include English and Math, may be met by courses completed at OC which have been designated as equivalents.
 Students are strongly advised to book an appointment with an Education Advisor or come to a drop-in session.

 Up to 15 eligible graduates of the Applied Bachelor of Arts: Community Research and Evaluation program per year will earn direct entry into the Master of Social Work foundational two-year graduate studies program at UBC Okanagan.
-Of those spaces, some are specifically set aside for students who identify as Indigenous, Métis or Inuit.
+Of those spaces, some are specifically set aside for students who identify as Indigenous.
 Those seeking direct entry must achieve a minimum grade average of 76% in the upper level courses counting toward the degree to meet UBCO admission requirements.

 Students who successfully complete the Applied Bachelor of Arts may also choose to apply for graduate studies programs at other institutions.
 OC strongly recommends these students consult the admissions offices of those institutions to ensure they meet eligibility requirements.